How to Build a Local SEO Chrome Extension with the uule Parameter

 Step 6: Constructing Search URLs

-When a user clicks the Search button, the extension builds URLs dynamically for each keyword:
+When a user clicks the Search button, the extension builds the URLs dynamically.
+I usually automate this so each keyword opens in a new tab.

 const searchUrl = `https://www.${selectedDomain}/search?q=${encodeURIComponent(query)}&hl=${language}&gl=${country}&uule=${uuleCode}&num=10&sourceid=chrome&ie=UTF-8`;